Ryan-E-Mark/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+  Closure is used when the nested function reaches out to the personalDice function to grab "Dan" as the argument for the name parameter.
+I can tell because the name parameter is defined in the personalDice function and only called on by the nested function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+  The argument "Dan" is always the same, so the ${name} parameter will remain unchanged.
+The change is in the newRoll variable that is a randomly generated number between 0-6 each time.

 c.
 What is the lexical scope of `newRoll`?

+  The lexical scope of `newRoll` is the nested function without a name.

 ### Task 3 - Stretch Goals